 - For test pressures exceeding 1/2 psi disconnect, the water heater and its Main Gas Shutoff Valve from the gas supply piping system during testing.
-See Figure 1 (page 11).
-The gas supply line must be capped when disconnected from the water heater. - For test pressures of 1/2 psi or less, the water heater need not be disconnected, but must be isolated from the supply gas line by closing the Main Gas Shutoff Valve during testing. - Paint all supply gas line joints and connections upstream of the water heater with a rich soap and water solution to test for leaks.
+See Figure 2 (page 13).
+The gas supply line must be capped when disconnected from the water heater. - For test pressures of 1/2 psi or less, the water heater need not be disconnected, but must be isolated from the supply gas line by closing the Main Gas Shutoff Valve during testing. - 3.
+Paint all supply gas line joints and connections upstream of the water heater with a chloride-free liquid solution to test for leaks.
 Bubbles indicate a gas leak.
 Do not use matches, candles, flame or other sources of ignition for this purpose. - 4.
 Repair any leaks before placing the water heater in operation.